-An Israeli girl found a 1,500-year-old bronze coin at the site of an ancient Jewish village near the Sea of Galilee in northern Israel on Tuesday, the Nature and Parks Authority said.
+An Israeli girl has found a 1,500-year-old bronze coin at the site of an ancient Jewish village near the Sea of Galilee in northern Israel, the Nature and Parks Authority says in a statement.

-The Yitzchaki family from the West Bank settlement of Har Bracha visited the Korazim archaeological park and played a scavenger hunt game involving the unique building style of the Talmud-era village, the parks authority said.
+The Yitzchaki family from the West Bank settlement of Har Bracha visited the Korazim archaeological park today and played a puzzle game involving the unique building style of the Talmud-era village, the statement says.

 The Korazim site, which overlooks the Sea of Galilee, includes the remains of a synagogue.
 It also attracts Christian pilgrims since the name of the place is mentioned in the New Testament.